-An application for a UK Visitor Visa is required to be made at the country you are currently resident at.
+An application for a UK Visitor Visa is required to be made in the country you are currently resident.
 You should plan to apply for your travel visa well in advance of your proposed travel date.
 Some travel visas may be processed in 24 hours, but others may take longer, especially in cases where an interview is required.
 The process could take up to several weeks.

 Once you have a valid UK Visa, you should be allowed entry to the UK on arrival, unless your circumstances have changed, which can be on the basis of you providing false information, or you did not tell the Entry Clearance Officer important facts when you applied for your visit visa.
 The final decision, however, rests with the Immigration Officer at the UK port of arrival.

-Visa and Non Visa Nationals coming to the United Kingdom as a General Visitor are allowed to stay for up to six months and restricted from working in the UK.
+Visa and Non-Visa Nationals coming to the United Kingdom as General Visitors are allowed to stay for up to six months and are restricted from working in the UK.
 There may be other restrictions imposed on your visa, so it is important you check before you travel.
 Use our contact form to get any questions answered.
 Click here to use our contact form.

 Visit Visa Requirements

-The UK Home Office require you to provide documents proving the following,
+The UK Home Office requires you to provide documents proving the following,

 Your intentions of visiting the UK.
-This is a common grounds of refusal when an Office considers your application.
+This is a common ground of refusal when an Office considers your application.

 Proof of your finances.
-It is important to provide evidences from you as well as your UK Sponsor if that is applicable.
+It is important to provide evidence from you as well as your UK Sponsor if that is applicable.

 Reasons to leave the UK.

 There are other requirements you would be required to cover.
-Speak to one our advisors on 0207 237 3388, or email us on email@example.com.
+Speak to one of our advisors on 0207 237 3388, or email us at firstname.lastname@example.org.